bcgov/ds-intro-to-git/README.md

 **Important!**

-Before the course starts, we ask that all attendees install git and GitBash and have a basic text editor such as Wordpad, Notepad++, or SublimeText.
-Instructions for how to install these tools are found in the [Introduction to git Section]().
+Before the course starts, we ask that all attendees install git and GitBash and have a basic text editor such as Wordpad, Notepad++, Visual Studio Code or Sublime Text.
+Instructions for how to install these tools are found in [Installation Instructions and Set-Up](https://bcgov.github.io/ds-intro-to-git/pre-workshop/software-install.html).
 If anyone is having troubles getting the software up and running, please contact us **before** the course starts so that we can hit the ground running during the workshop.

-### Day 1
+### Content Schedule

 -   Section 1.
 What is version control?
 -   Section 2.
 Working locally with git